-Up to 59,999 dwt: 1 x "B"

-Non Capesize and <244m LOA 2 x "B"

-Capesize and > 244m LOA 1 x "A" & 1 x "B"
+1 x "B" Up to 59,999 dwt: 2 x "A" Non Capesize and <244m LOA 2 x "A" Capesize and > 244m LOA

 Vessels below 49999 dwt with an effective bow thruster: No tugs required

 Shifting Berths:

 Depending upon operational requirements, weather and time constraints a vessel shifting berth between North and South berths must engage a minimum of 3 tugs (A-B-A).
 At port Talbot Harbour, certain moves along the jetty that require ropes to be let go and moved may require the use of tugs in certain weather conditions that are defined in a standalone procedure.